CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 ## Citing the code

-If you use the code for you research, please cite the article once published (it is currently under review in the Journal of Sound and Vibration)
+If you use the code for you research, please cite the article as:

 ```
-@article{khodabandeloo2024prolate,
+@article{khodabandeloo2025prolate,
   title={High-Precision model for acoustic backscattering by liquid and gas filled prolate spheroid over a wide frequency range and tilt angles – Implications in fisheries acoustics},
   author={Babak Khodabandeloo, Yngve Heggelund, Bjørnar Ystad, Sander Andre Berg Marx, Geir Pedersen},
   journal={Journal of Sound and Vibration},